 <body> <script> // doesn't work! document.body.style.margin = 20; alert(document.body.style.margin); // '' (empty string, the assignment is ignored) // now add the CSS unit (px) - and it works document.body.style.margin = '20px'; alert(document.body.style.margin); // 20px alert(document.body.style.marginTop); // 20px alert(document.body.style.marginLeft); // 20px </script> </body>

-Please note how the browser “unpacks” the property
+Please note: the browser “unpacks” the property

 style.margin in the last lines and infers

-style.marginTop (and other partial margins) from it.
+style.marginTop from it.

-Modifying a style is easy.
+So, modifying a style is easy.
 But how to read it?